himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 key points:
 -

+> Give me an example of a calculated risk that you have taken where speed was critical.

+> Tell me about a time where you were the first one to take action on something.

 ## Frugality (Use Your Resources Wisely)
 key points:
 -

+> Tell me about a time you pushed back on a deadline.

+> Give me an example of how you have helped save costs or eliminate waste within your role or organization.

 ## Earn Trust
 key points:
 -

+> Tell me about a time when you had a disagreement with a colleague or manager.

+> Describe a time when you needed to influence a peer who had a differing opinion about a shared goal.

 ## Dive Deep
 key points: